 Senseless.
 Horrifying.
 Heartbreaking.
-No word can capture the depth of emotion sweeping across the nation after May 18th’s shooting at Santa Fe High School in Houston, Texas.
-Yet another act of terrible violence, so soon after the events in Parkland, Florida, Sutherland Springs, Texas, and Las Vegas, Nevada.
-According to reports, the situation is “contained,” with one suspect in custody and another one detained.
-Eight to 10 casualties have been reported by the Harris County Sheriff’s Office.
+No word can capture the depth of emotion felt after July 22nd’s shooting in Toronto, Ontario, Canada.
+Yet another act of terrible violence, too soon after the events in Parkland, Florida, Sutherland Springs, Texas, and Las Vegas, Nevada.
+According to reports, a lone gunman opened fire on a busy avenue in Toronto, killing two and wounding 13 others.
+At this time, the shooter is also confirmed dead.

-Students, their families, and the community are reeling.
+Passersby, families, friends, and the community are reeling.
 This tragedy encompasses not only the grief and mourning of individual families, but of an entire community.
 As we seek to mourn the victims and process the events, we should consider how to mourn together, as people, as communities.

 Communally, how do we mourn such traumatic events?